Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/tea/en/05_perfect_alex.md

 ## Exatrines

+Almighty Judgment *(also commonly referred to as "Exatrines", after Exaflare from UCoB and Trine from O8S)* are a series of three telegraphed ground AoEs before resolving for real.

-The only positions to consider are the ones marked red below:
+The AoE locations are *not* entirely random- they spawn in a random order from the three diagrams shown below.
+The only positions the party considers are the ones marked in red:

 <table>
   <tr>